Recognizing, accepting, and embracing addiction.

 The bottom line?
 We’re all addicts.

 I call these attachments “shortcuts.”
-Instead of a good walk to reduce our stress, we have a beer or a Krispy Kreme.
+Instead of a good walk to reduce our stress, we have a beer or a Red Bull.
 Instead of making love, we trade stocks or shop on-line.
 Instead of meditation, we bury ourselves on Facebook.
 Instead of conversation - or simply “being” with one another - we obsessively text, tweet, and exploit ourselves in cyberspace.

 Pretty soon our life is predominantly composed of “shortcuts,” with little or no substantive foundation beneath us.
 In other words, eventually we don’t even know how to create health, well-being, and balance from within ourselves.
 Our attachments become shortcuts, which become habits, which become needs, which become addictions.